microsoft/azure-spring-boot/spring-data-azure-documentdb/README.md

     }
 }
 ```
 Autowired UserRepository interface, then can do save, delete and find operations.

-### Further customization

-Besides using Azure DocumentDB Spring boot starter, you can directly use Azure DocumentDB Spring Data package to more complex scenario, detail pls refer to [Azure DocumentDB Spring Data](../spring-data-azure-documentdb/README.md).
+Azure DocumentDB Spring Data uses the DocumentTemplate to execute the quries behind *find*, *save* methods.
+You can use the template yourself for more complex queries.